botpress/botpress/packages/functionals/botpress-broadcast/README.md

 You can decide wether the scheduled time is abolute to the bot's time or to individual users.
 If no timezone information available for the user, GMT is chosen.

-### Send as Javascript snippet
+### Send as JavaScript snippet

 Instead of sending text, you can decide the behavior of the sending function and do basically anything.
 The function will be called for every message (so for every user).

 Variables exposed:

 - `bp` botpress instance
 - `userId` the userId to send the message to
 - `platform` the platform on which the user is on

-The built-in Facebook Messenger snippets are example of Javascript execution (see UI).
+The built-in Facebook Messenger snippets are example of JavaScript execution (see UI).

 ### Filtering

 You can apply filters to the broadcasts.
-Filters are small javascript functions that will be evaluated before sending the broadcast to a user.
+Filters are small JavaScript functions that will be evaluated before sending the broadcast to a user.
 The condition is called for every users the broadcast is scheduled to.

 Variables exposed to the filter function:
 - `bp` botpress instance